hesscm/weekend-sql-to-do-list/README.md

 ## Built With

-HTML, CSS, JavaScript, JQuery, Bootstrap, SweetAlert, node.js(with express, moment, and pg)
+HTML, CSS, JavaScript, JQuery, Bootstrap, SweetAlert, Postgresql, node.js(with express, moment, and pg)

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
 (Shout out to Chris Black!)